olehyev138/diverst-devv/docs/devops/playbooks/environment-initialization.md

 - Retrieve AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY values for `cli-bot` from password manager & export into terminal

-- Retrieve cli access role ARN for new environment account

-- Run script `. ./cli-assume-role <role-arn>` - ensure it is done verbatim to allow script to export environment variables
+- Run script `./cli-assume-role <role-arn>`, passing it the role arn from our password manager.
+Export the outputted values into the appropriate environment variables.

 - Ensure that either `AWS_DEFAULT_REGION` is set as an environment variable in `AWS_DEFAULT_REGION` or defined in `~/.aws/config` under `default`.